Vermont Wage Garnishment Laws

 Example one: a consumer-credit judgment

-Suppose a Vermont worker nets four hundred dollars in weekly disposable earnings on a defaulted credit-card judgment.
-The consumer-credit track protects the greater of eighty-five percent of that — three hundred forty dollars — or forty times the federal minimum wage.
-Eighty-five percent is the larger figure here, so three hundred forty dollars is exempt and only sixty dollars is reachable.
-Under the federal twenty-five percent rule a creditor would have expected to take one hundred dollars; Vermont’s consumer track cuts the recovery to roughly sixty percent of that.
+Suppose a Vermont worker nets $400 in weekly disposable earnings on a defaulted credit-card judgment.
+The consumer-credit track protects the greater of eighty-five percent of that — $340 — or forty times the federal minimum wage.
+Eighty-five percent is the larger figure here, so $340 is exempt and only $60 is reachable.
+Under the federal twenty-five percent rule a creditor would have expected to take $100; Vermont’s consumer track cuts the recovery to roughly sixty percent of that.

 Example two: a lower paycheck

-Now suppose disposable earnings are only two hundred dollars a week.
-On the consumer-credit track, eighty-five percent — one hundred seventy dollars — is compared against forty times the federal minimum wage, and whichever is greater is exempt.
-Because the forty-times floor commonly exceeds eighty-five percent of a small paycheck, the floor controls, and the result is frequently that nothing is collectible.
-The same earner on a general, non-consumer judgment would still keep the greater of seventy-five percent or thirty times the minimum wage — protective, but less so than the consumer track.
+Now suppose disposable earnings are only $200 a week.
+On the consumer-credit track, eighty-five percent — $170 — is compared against forty times the federal minimum hourly wage, and whichever is greater is exempt.
+Here the answer is definite rather than approximate: on the consumer track nothing at all is collectible until weekly disposable earnings exceed forty times the federal minimum hourly wage.
+Below that line the forty-times floor is the greater figure and is larger than the whole paycheck, so the entire paycheck is exempt.
+Whether this particular $200 clears the line is one multiplication against the current federal rate, and below it the answer is zero rather than a reduced amount.
+The same earner on a general, non-consumer judgment would still keep the greater of seventy-five percent or thirty times the federal minimum hourly wage — protective, but a full ten multiples of the hourly rate less protective than the consumer track.

 Example three: a general judgment on a stronger paycheck

-A worker with six hundred dollars in weekly disposable earnings on a non-consumer judgment keeps the greater of seventy-five percent — four hundred fifty dollars — or thirty times the minimum wage.
-Seventy-five percent is larger, so four hundred fifty dollars is exempt and one hundred fifty dollars is reachable.
-Had the same debt been consumer credit, the eighty-five percent figure of five hundred ten dollars would apply, dropping the reachable amount to ninety dollars.
+A worker with $600 in weekly disposable earnings on a non-consumer judgment keeps the greater of seventy-five percent — $450 — or thirty times the minimum wage.
+Seventy-five percent is larger, so $450 is exempt and $150 is reachable.
+Had the same debt been consumer credit, the eighty-five percent figure of $510 would apply, dropping the reachable amount to $90.

 Because the federal minimum wage is the multiplier in both floors, the exact dollar thresholds move only if that wage changes.
 The percentages, the consumer-versus-general split, and the court’s hardship discretion are the stable structure; always confirm the current minimum-wage figure before relying on a specific dollar floor.